Non-quadratic Euclidean complete affine maximal type hypersurfaces for $\theta\in(0,(N-1)/N]$: Acknowledgments

 \section{Acknowledgments}

-The author would like to express his deepest gratitude to Professor Xi-Ping Zhu, Professor Kai-Seng Chou and Professor Xu-Jia Wang for their constant encouragements and warm-hearted helps, not only in academic life, but also in personal life.
-Without their rich knowledge and experiences, I could not go into the field of advance analysis.
-A special thanks we owed to Professor Neil Trudinger for his interesting in this work and bringing us a survey paper \cite{T1} of affine Bernstein problem.
-This paper was also dedicated to the memory of Professor Dong-Gao Deng.\\
+The author would like to express his deepest gratitude to Professors Xi-Ping Zhu, Kai-Seng Chou, Xu-Jia Wang and Neil Trudinger for their constant encouragements and warm-hearted helps.
+This paper is also dedicated to the memory of Professor Dong-Gao Deng.\\